BurntSushi/erd/README.md

 entity/attribute/relationship/directive.
 The option name precedes a colon and the option value comes after the colon in double quotes (even for integer values).
 The value is then proceded by either a comma or an ending curly brace.
-Also note that trailings commas are allowed and that options may be specified over more than one line.
+Also note that trailing commas are allowed and that options may be specified over more than one line.
 For example, the following is a valid `er` file:

 ```